slarmoo/.github/profile/webFrameworks/wrapUp/wrapUp.md

 ## ☑ Assignment - Optional

 Please take the time to provide us with honest feedback by responding to the university student ratings survey.

+If you complete the student ratings survey you will receive 5 bonus points towards your midterm/final grade.
+In order to receive the bonus you must release your name as part of the survey so that I can see that you completed the survey.
+Note that releasing your name does not allow me to associate your responses with your name.
+It only informs me that you completed the survey.
+Thanks in advance for helping to make the course better.